Software-Development-Group-Project/Watcher/README.md

 ## Creating Local Environment

-- Use `python3 -m venv venv` to create new vitual environment
+- Use `python3 -m venv venv` to create new vitual environment.
-- Then use `venv\Scripts\activate` to activate the virtual environment
+- Then use `venv\Scripts\activate` to activate the virtual environment.

 ## Installing Required Packages